danielcelliot/danielcelliot/README.md

 ### Supreme Cutz

-A web application designed for a local barbershop, that handles customer appointments and sells hair care products.
+A web application designed for a local barbershop, that handles customer appointments and sells hair care products.<br>
 Built using:

 - Apache Tomcat
 - JavaServer Pages